 This is a question that comes up quite often, so I am providing a brief explanation to answer it for those users new to the Canon DSLR system.
 [Read more...]

 Check out this video where Terry White shows off 10 things beginners want to know how to do in Photoshop CC.
 It’s a long video at 46 minutes, but novice users of Photoshop CC will find plenty of value by investing the time to watch it.

 He starts off by pimping the Wacom tablets with a pressure sensitive stylus and why they are better for working in Photoshop.

 As an overview of the material, here is a list of the 10 things: [Read more...]

 In the above video, Adobe’s Russell Brown shows us how to combine multiple nighttime exposures together with Dr. Brown’s Stack-O-Matic script using Adobe Camera Raw and Photoshop CC.
 By automatically creating layers set to lighten the layers are stacked with star trails revealed as you import them into Photoshop.

-You can jump into the action here on creativeLIVE.
+You can download the Stack-O-Matic script here on Russell Brown’s website.